 - Identifying and troubleshooting UX problems (e.g. responsiveness)

 Also Read: How to Become a PT Teacher?

 For pursuing an undergraduate degree in UI/UX Design, students must have passed from 10 + 2 from a recognized institution and board.
-The students from any steam, science, art, and commerce can pursue a career in UI/UX Designing.
+The students from any stream, science, art, and commerce can pursue a career in UI/UX Designing.
 For further studies such as a masters or PhD, the student should have an undergraduate degree from a recognized university.
 To become a UI/UX Designer, the student must have at least certain technical skills and experience in working with UI/UX Designer tools.
 They should also have basic knowledge of certain programming languages.

 How To Become A UI/UX Designer?

 Students who wish to pursue a career as UI/UX Designer can either go for a proper professional undergraduate degree in UI/UX Designing such as BDes in User Experience Design, BDes in Communication Design, BDes UX, BSc in UI Design and Development, BSc in UI and Graphic Design and many more.
 Many certification courses are also for students who want to be UI/UX Designers such as Google UX Design Certifications which gives basic training in the field of UI/UX Designing.